Lean Dynamics LLC

 PeterKin

-Peter L. King, President of Lean Dynamics, has written a text and several articles describing how lean concepts and tools can be applied to process industry operations.
+Peter L. King, President of Lean Dynamics, has written three books and several articles describing how lean concepts and tools can be applied to process industry operations.

 Copyright 2011 Lean Dynamics LLC.
 All rights reserved.